-Our annual Roadside Cleanup event is scheduled to be held Saturday, April 25th, 2020.
+Our annual Roadside Cleanup event is scheduled to be held Saturday, April 24th, 2021.
 This is an opportunity to clean up our neighborhood.
-Between last years cancellation due to weather, and our fall tornados in 2018 we will have our hands full!
-Come to the Wells Township Hall Parking Lot at 9am, pick the location & area you want to walk and we will give you a vest along with some garbage bags.
+Please join us at the Wells Township Hall Parking Lot at 9am, pick the location & area you want to walk and we will give you a vest along with some garbage bags.
 Please also remember to wash your hands and practice social distancing.

 CHECK OUT ALL THE PICTURES from our 2019, 2018, and 2017 events!!
-We organize our own Night to Unite and we love bringing our lake community together.
-This year's event will be Tuesday, August 4th 2020.
+We organize our own Night to Unite and we love bringing our lake community together, especially since last year's event was cancelled due to Covid-19.
+This year's event will be Tuesday, August 3rd, 2021.
 It is held at the Wells Township Hall on the same evening as the National Night Out event.
 This is always an informative evening.
 The presentation is followed by refreshments provided by The Roberds Lake Club.

-In 2020 our picnic will be held on Sunday, September 13th starting at 5pm at Roberds Lake Resort.
-Stop by to get your Free Can Hugger!!
+In 2021 our picnic will be held on Sunday, August 29th at Roberds Lake Resort.
 Grills and beverages are provided by the Roberds Lake Resort.
 Please bring a dish to share and your own meat to grill.
 This is a great way to enjoy a late summer evening by the Lake and visit with neighbors.

 Social Hour will begin at 5pm and Dinner at 6pm.

 4th of July Storm 2018